ArnavVyas23/Chat-Server/README.md

 ## Deployment

-Since the chat server is written in cpp; therefore, installation of g++ is a prerequisite.
+Since the chat server is written in cpp; therefore installation of g++ is a prerequisite.

 To deploy the chat server, first compile the server.cpp and